Western Michigan vs. San Jose State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Western Michigan and its opponents have combined for 63.5 points -- this matchup's over/under -- only once this year.
+- Western Michigan and its opponents have combined for 63 points or more just once this year.

 Western Michigan Stats and Trends

-- Western Michigan has two wins against the spread in three games this year.
+- Western Michigan has two wins against the spread in three games this season.

-- This season, the Broncos won ATS in their only game as a favorite of 3 points or more.

-- Western Michigan's games this year have eclipsed the over/under one time in three opportunities (33.3%).
+- Western Michigan's games this year have gone over the total in one out of three opportunities (33.3%).

-- When Western Michigan scores more than 19.0 points, it is 2-0 against the spread and 2-0 overall.
+- Western Michigan is 2-0 against the spread and 2-0 overall in games when it puts up more than 19.0 points.

-- When Western Michigan amasses over 345.0 yards, the team is 2-0 against the spread and 2-0 overall.
+- Western Michigan is 2-0 against the spread and 2-0 overall when the team churns out more than 345.0 yards.

-- The Broncos have two giveaways this season, while the Spartans have two takeaways .

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.